Buberwa-J/Fradulent-Jobs-Detector-With-Sentence-Transformers-Paraphrase-mpnet-base-v2/README.md

 ## Model Interpretability and Monitoring

 While the current model is highly effective, it is important to monitor its predictions in production:
-- **Model Drift:** Regularly retrain or fine-tune the model as new types of job postings and fraud patterns emerge.
 - **Bias Auditing:** Periodically audit predictions for bias, especially if deploying in sensitive or high-stakes environments.
 - **Explainability:** Consider integrating tools like LIME or SHAP to provide explanations for individual predictions, increasing trust and transparency.